aws-samples/amazon-neptune-ttl-repo/README.md

+THIS REPO IS UNDER CONSTRUCTION.
+CHECK BACK FOR UDPATES.

 ## Time-to-Live (TTL) in Amazon Neptune

 This repo is a code sample accompanying the blog post (TODO - URL).
 The following are instructions to setup the TTL sample.